mendix/docs/content/data-hub/data-hub-catalog/search.md

 #### 4.1.1 Search Area

-Enter a search term in the **Search** area comprising alpha-numeric characters.
+Enter a search term in the **Search** area of minimum 3 characters comprising alpha-numeric characters.

 {{% alert type="info" %}}
 Punctuation cannot be used as part of the search term.